danmt/dynamic-component-loader/README.md

 }
 ```

-I also created a folder images and included an image named profile.png, you can have any image as long as it's a square.
+I also created a folder images, and included an image named profile.png.
+You can have any image as long as it's a square.

-Let's create the GuestProfileComponent, for this we'll need three files; a template, a stylesheet and a typescript file.
-Let's start with the template, create a file `src/app/profile/guest-profile/guest-profile.component.html`
+Let's create the `GuestProfileComponent`.
+For this, we'll need three files; a template, a stylesheet, and a typescript file.
+Let's start with the template: create a file `src/app/profile/guest-profile/guest-profile.component.html`

 ```html
 <section class="card">